 Unfortunately, many individuals have fallen victim to scams and fraudsters.
 However, you can learn from some of these instances to avoid falling for financial scams.
 Therefore, knowing what to be aware of, what not to click on, and who not to share personal information with can save you hundreds, or thousands, of dollars.

-Although the specifics of scams vary from fraudster to fraudster, they usually fall into certain basic categories.
+Although the specifics of scams vary from fraudster to fraudster, they tend to have similar templates.
+U.S. News explains that the majority of financial scams usually take these formats:

 This is why researching agencies, being wary of sharing personal information, and thinking twice before downloading certain attachments can amount to a world of difference.

 Authored by Gabrielle Renee Seunagal